tstack/lnav/docs/source/intro.rst

 parse the log messages using a log format definition.
 There are many log formats builtin and **lnav** will automatically determine the best format to use.
-In case your log file is not recognized, consult the :ref:`log_formats` section for information on how to .
+In case your log file is not recognized, consult the :ref:`log_formats` section for information on how to create a format.